silverbulletmd/silverbullet/website/SETTINGS.md

 #meta

-This page contains settings for configuring SilverBullet and its Plugs.
+This page contains configuration of SilverBullet and its plugs.
 Some of these changes will go into effect immediately, some require a page reload.

 ```space-config
 # Initial page to load when launching SB, can contain template variables